-Here’s a true story of how I performed the Heimlich maneuver on my dad twice in less that 5 minutes to save his life.
+Here’s a true story of how I performed the Heimlich maneuver on my dad twice in less than 5 minutes to save his life.

 Watching someone choke to death has always been one of my greatest fears since childhood.
 I would sit at the kitchen table with my family for dinner, and I would have anxiety the whole time.

 I always thought to myself, “What if someone was choking on their food?
 I wouldn’t be able to save them.
 I would watch them die right in front of me.”

 The anxiety got so bad that by high school, I preferred to eat alone in the other room.
 Like with all anxiety, I preferred to run away from all possible danger.

 However, my intense fear of watching someone choke to death became a reality the other day.

 My dad almost passed away.
 Not once, but twice in less than 5 minutes.

 My dad has been suffering from alcoholism for years.
 This means that he continuously isolates himself in his bedroom.
 If he’s not at work, he’s in his room.
 Every night, he goes upstairs to eat his dinner.
 Alone.